AI-Powered Customer Service — Hopes, Doubts and Applications

 In our scenario of a customer sending a question to a chatbot, narrow AI could run the customer's question through a FAQ database, and offer possible answers from the knowledge base.

 General – or "strong" – AI, on the other hand, would give perfect, human-sounding answers.
 It could probe for clarification, scour the internet for information and tailor answers on the fly.
-It’s the type of AI many people fear ( "the singularity" ), but it is very hard to predict whether – and if – it will ever materialize.
+It’s the type of AI many people fear ( "the singularity" ), but it is very hard to predict when – and if – it will ever materialize.